-Social Work Student Association
+Social Work Club

-Social Work Student Association (SWSA): "People to People" is a service organization that serves the campus and community while providing hands on-experience and an opportunity for personal growth to its members, SWSA might fit the bill.
-The association offers the opportunity pursue public service projects that will benefit the social work program, campus and community.

-Membership in SWSA is open to any student interested in the study of social work or SWSA's programs, events, or plan.
+Social Work Club is a service organization that serves the campus and community while providing hands on-experience and an opportunity for personal and professional growth to its members.
+The association offers the opportunity pursue public service projects that will benefit the Social Work Department, campus and community.
+It is open to any student interested in the study of social work or s programs, events, or plan.